millerms/RecoveryDharmaBVT/index.md

 </div>

 <div style="display: flex; align-items: center; justify-content: center; flex-direction: column; text-align: center;">
 <p class="intro-text reveal reveal--up">This site is a resource for those interested in Recovery Dharma.
+For me, it started when I hit bottom and found a path that didn't just promise fixes but invited exploration.
 Our mission is to support recovery through Buddhist practices and community.
-Whether you're new to Recovery Dharma or have been practicing for years, this space is here to help you connect, learn, and heal.</p>
+Whether you're new to Recovery Dharma or have been practicing for years, this space is here to help you connect, learn, and heal step by compassionate step.</p>
 </div>

 <hr class="zen-divider">